flamewave000/dragonflagon-fvtt/df-curvy-walls/README.md

 Generates walls in a rectangle.
 This also allows you to specify the number of segments for each side, including having a side with no walls!

+## Move or Place Most Recent Configuration

+If you have configured a tool to match that perfect circle for a tower but have a couple more identicle towers to do, you can simply `Ctrl + LeftClick` the canvas to place the tool using the most recent configuration.

 ## Uses the Current Wall Type Selection

 ![Wall Type Selection](../.assets/df-curvy-walls-types.webp)